|

 MAINLINES: 1-3/4" Bridge Strand

 The Gorge Inn Suspension Bridge crosses the upper Skagit River at the small town of Newhalem, WA, in the heart of the North Cascades.
-Newhalem is a small company town that began as a remote propectors camp over a century ago and later became the administrative hub for development of a hydroelectric complex owned and operated by the City of Seattle.
-Under the direction of public power visionary James D. Ross, three dams were built in the rugged Skagit River drainage early in the 20th Century that remain anchors of the Seattle City Light generation system today.
+Newhalem is a small company town that began as a remote propecting camp over a century ago and later became the administrative hub for development of a hydroelectric complex owned and operated by the City of Seattle.
+Under the direction of public power visionary James D. Ross, three dams were built in the rugged Skagit River drainage early in the 20th Century that remain anchors of the Seattle City Light electricity generation system today.
 At Newhalem, site of the Gorge Powerhouse, Seattle City Light continues to administer the town for the purpose of maintaining the hydroelectric complex.
-The last public services available to travellers before crossing Washington's North Cascade Highway eastbound are located at Newhalem, and the National Park Service built the North Cascade National Park Visitor Center at Newhalem, across the Skagit River from town center.
+The last public services available to travellers before crossing Washington's North Cascade Highway eastbound are located at Newhalem, and the National Park Service built the North Cascade National Park Visitor Center here, across the Skagit River from town center.
 The Gorge Inn Suspension Bridge was built in 1969 by Seattle City Light and connects Newhalem Town Center to the National Park Visitor Center by trail.

-Gorge Inn Suspension Bridge is a stiffened pedestrian suspension bridge utilizing a welded truss of 4" x 6" tubular steel and bolted 3" x 3" angle iron.
-The classic lines and combination of steel and timber components of this attractive light duty suspension bridge are reminiscent of cable bridges erected in remote areas of the West since the early part of the last century.
+The Gorge Inn Suspension Bridge is a stiffened pedestrian suspension bridge utilizing a welded truss of 4" x 6" tubular steel and bolted 3" x 3" angle iron.
+The classic lines and combination of steel and timber components of this attractive light-duty suspension bridge are reminiscent of cable bridges erected in remote areas of the West since the early part of the 1900s.
 Unfortunately the use of timber as a structural component in cable bridge design has limitations, particularly as regards the anticipated useful life of the bridge.
-In October 2000, the north side timber tower collapsed with the bridge carrying 30 or more pedestrians.
-Despite the bridge deck dropping more than 10 feet there were miraculously no injuries or fatalities, and the remaining tower together with the stiffened truss prevented total collapse of the bridge into the river.
-The photos you see above shows the bent and buckled truss after the collapse and the stabilization repair implemented by Sahale (below).
+In October 2000, the badly compromised northern timber tower collapsed under the load of roughly 30 pedestrians.
+(As a point of reference, a suspension bridge in good working condition should support a live load in excess of 60 lbs per square foot of deck with that amount tripled for a factor of safety; the designed live load of a bridge such as the Gorge Bridge would have been 90,000 lbs, equivalent to 600 people.)